Ancasta International Boat Sales

 Top Tips - Sailing Fitness

 Get the most out of your Strength and Conditioning Programme.
-By Jamie Gabbidon, Coach at Pinnacle Performance.

-As race yachts get faster, more advanced and physically more demanding, it’s becoming even more important to make sure you and your crew are strong, fit and healthy for the racing season.
+As race yachts get faster, more advanced and physically more demanding, it’s becoming even more important to make sure you and your sailing crew are strong, fit and healthy for the racing season.
 In fact, year-round training will ensure you are fit enough to perform throughout the season and perhaps enjoy your time on the water even more.

-The Trainers at Pinnacle Performance are specialists in helping athletes, whatever their health and fitness goal, to get results and progress in their chosen sport.
+The Personal Trainers at Pinnacle Performance are specialists in helping athletes, whatever their health and fitness goal, to get results and progress in their chosen sport.
 Within sailing specifically, they have trained Volvo Ocean Race crews, Sailing Olympians and National Champions, but they are also passionate about helping amateur sailing crews to make personal gains, whatever level they are competing at.
 Even if you are not racing very often and just want to be more agile around the boat, a structured training programme can work wonders.

-Here, Pinnacle Performance Coach Jamie Gabbidon gives us his top tips on how to make the most of your time in the gym to make sure you perform at your best on the water…
+Here, Pinnacle Performance Coach Jamie Gabbidon gives us his top tips on how to make the most of your time in the gym to make sure you perform at your best on the water.

 Evaluate Yourself (and be honest)

-Whether it be for sailing, an other sport or general health and fitness, your training programme needs to have an objective and clear purpose if you want to see a significant improvement.
+Whether it be for sailing, another sport or general health and fitness, your training programme needs to have an objective and clear purpose if you want to see a significant improvement.
 It is important for coaches to know what an athlete needs for their sport, but more importantly, what they need as an individual.

 Assessment